Oct 31st, 2024 @ justine's web page

 #If DEBUG Then <WebMethod()> Public Function SomeFunction() As String #Else <WebMethod(CacheDuration:=86400)> Public Function SomeFunction() As String #End If

 One of the trickier languages to highlight is Perl.
-It's exists in the spiritual gulf between shells and programming languages, and inherits the complexity of both.
+It exists in the spiritual gulf between shells and programming languages, and inherits the complexity of both.
 Perl isn't as popular today as it once was, but its influence continues to be prolific.
 Perl made regular expressions a first class citizen of the language, and the way regex works in Perl has since been adopted by many other programming languages, such as Python.
 However the regex lexical syntax itself continues to be somewhat unique.

 For example, in Perl, you can replace text similar to sed as follows: